muslimELHADHARI/cryptography_methods/README.md

 # Cryptography Methods

 Welcome to the Cryptography Methods repository!
-This project provides an in-depth exploration of various cryptographic algorithms and techniques, including both classic and modern methods.
+This project provides an in-depth exploration of various cryptographic algorithms and techniques well implemented using Java, including both classic and modern methods.
 Whether you're a student, a professional, or just a curious mind, this repository will serve as a comprehensive resource for understanding cryptography.

 ## Table of Contents